mcgurk/Arduino-Wireless-Joystick/README.md

 Atari -> Atari wireless connection with two Arduino and 433MHz transmitter-receiver kit.

-Old computers like Commodore 64 are usually 5V, so 5V Arduino may be better choise than 3.3V Arduino for receiver.
+Old computers like Commodore 64 are usually 5V, so 5V Arduino may be better choice than 3.3V Arduino for receiver.

+Arduino Nano 5V are good choice because it is cheap and it has built-in USB-port.

 <a href="https://github.com/mcgurk/Arduino-Wireless-Joystick/raw/master/Images/Transmitter_Receiver.jpg"><img src="https://github.com/mcgurk/Arduino-Wireless-Joystick/raw/master/Images/Transmitter_Receiver.jpg" height="300"></a>